-The most important job of any fleet manager is to keep your drivers, your vehicles, and everyone else on the road safe and just like costs, expenses, and maintenance, safety can be tracked.
+The most important job of any fleet manager is to keep your drivers, your vehicles, and everyone else on the road safe, and just like you can with costs, expenses, and maintenance, you can track safety.

-It’s important to set KPIs around safety that both you and your drivers can get on board with to make sure everyone’s working towards the same goal.
-When it comes to safety, you can track things like the number of incidents in a given period and make note of the details and who’s fault it was.
+It’s important to set KPIs around safety that both you and your drivers can get on board with to make sure everyone’s working toward the same goals.
+When it comes to safety, you can track things like the number of incidents in a given period and then make note of the details and who’s fault it was.

 You could also consider establishing some safety training requirements for your drivers and offering extra incentives for them to go above and beyond the standard safety requirements.
 Setting a KPI for safety and driver behavior is not only important for keeping everyone safe, but it can also help you avoid costly fines and legislation.